Using Refit!

 My partial interface file

-I also keep my own partial interface file (ISomeApiService.cs
+I also keep my own partial interface file (ISomeApiService.cs) in my codebase.

 That file looks like this: